Synthird/trigonometric-reciprocal-identities/java/README.md

 ### trigReciprocal.cot(double angleInRadians) | Returns a double in radians

+- The reciprocal of tan.
-Returns the cotangent of angleInRadians.
+- Returns the cotangent of angleInRadians.

 $cot(number) ={{1} \over {tan(number)}}$ or ${cos(number) \over sin(number)}$